koodikulma-fi/data-signals/README.md

 ### DataMan & DataBoy

-- DataBoy simple provides data listening basis without having any data.
+- DataBoy simply provides data listening basis without having any data.
 (It's useful eg. for `ContextAPI`s.)
 - DataMan completes the concept by providing the `data` member and the related methods for setting and getting data.
 - The data reading supports nested data, which is represented by dotted data keys.
     * For example, `"something.deep"` refers to nesting: `{ something: { deep } }`.